crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/crowdsec_tour.md

 This lists installed parsers, scenarios and/or collections.

-They represent what your CrowdSec setup can read (logs) and detect (scenarios).
+They represent what your CrowdSec setup can parse (logs) and detect (scenarios).

 Adding `-a` will list all the available configurations in the hub.